p4lang/p4c/license-details/README.md

 If a company wishes to distribute Python programs that import the Scapy package, they will have to decide how to comply with Scapy's license themselves.
-P4.org can inform them of what we believe the software license of Scapy requires, and make all efforts to keep Scapy out of P4 compiler executables, or other programs that we expect that companies will want to add proprietary extensions to.
+P4.org can inform them of the reasons we made the licensing choices related to Scapy that we did, and make all efforts to keep Scapy out of P4 compiler executables, or other programs that we expect that companies will want to add proprietary extensions to.

 ## C files intended to be compiled and executed in the Linux kernel, e.g. EBPF